zhoumingyi/REOM/README.md

 It will log the accuracy and attack success rate in the 'acc_asr.txt' file.
 The results should be similar to Table 5 and Table 6 of our paper.
 However, it is acceptable when the results have a small difference from the original results because we only provide 64 samples to test our method in our code repository (the original datasets contain hundreds of GB data).
 The sampled data can be found in the 'dataset/'.
 We also provide a list (https://github.com/zhoumingyi/reom/blob/main/dataset_list.txt) that contains the link to complete datasets.

-**(Optional)** The above command of step (2) will run the evaluation for all models.
-To evaluate our method on a specific model, you can first convert the TFLite model using our method (without the --acc_mode):
+### To evaluate the REOM-based attack on your own model

+(1) Suppose you have a Fruit Recognition model, you can first cp your model to the 'tflite\_model' folder and convert the TFLite model to PyTorch model using our method (without the --acc_mode):

 ```
 python tflite2pytorch.py --model_name=fruit --save_onnx
 ```

-**(Optional)** Then, you can evaluate the robustness of the source model using the reverse-engineered model:
+(2) Then, you can evaluate the robustness of the source model using the reverse-engineered model:

 ```
 python attack.py --cuda --adv=BIM --model=fruit